Recording Natural Sounds

 Recording with Cell Phones:

-You may already own a high-tech recording device.
-Some cell phones and Blackberrys have imaging and recording capability built into them.
+Most smart phones have imaging and recording capability built into them.
 Recently, one of our TAMP (Tennessee Amphibian Monitoring Program) volunteers used a cell phone to photograph an Eastern Spadefoot on a TAMP route.
 The photographic documentation was approved as a new county record for that species.
 Recordings were also submitted by cell phone.
 Cell phones vary widely in how these recording features are accessed, but you can try going to the "media" menu and looking for a recording or voice recording feature.

 You can even use the parabola described above with your cell phone.
 Many of the newer cell phones come with a headset.
 You can simply use a couple of rubber bands to bind up the earphone pieces and attach the microphone piece at the focus of the parabola.
 Plug the other end of the headset cord into your phone and you're ready to go!